 - Water Mains: approx. 24 miles

 - Water Produced, Calendar Yr.
-2022: 299,969,000 gal.
+2024: 310,217,000 gal.

-- Peak Month: 27,170,000 gal.
+- Peak Month: 27,696,000 gal.

-- Peak Day: 1,414,000 gal.
+- Peak Day: 1,446,000 gal.

-- Average Daily Demand: 821,832 gal.
+- Average Daily Demand: 849,909 gal.

-- Number of Water Meters: 766
+- Number of Water Meters: 743

 - Number of Fire Hydrants: 93

 - Ground Storage at Treatment Plant: 1,250,000 gal.

 - Ground Storage at Booster Pump Sta.:100,000 gal.

 - Elevated Storage:

 300,000 gal.

 - Service Area Includes: Village of Roxana, Village of South Roxana, ConocoPhillips Refinery, Messer Gases Facility-Hartford, Lewis&Clark Interpretive Center -Hartford

 When water flows backward through the water supply system, it is called backsiphonage or backflow.
 For example, if the pressure in a water main drops while a hose connected to Roxana's Water System is submerged in polluted or contaminated water, that water (and whatever is in it) could be sucked into your drinking water supply!
-To protect against backflow, follow these tips: Never submerge hoses in buckets, pools, tubs, or sinks.
+To protect against backflow, follow these tips:

+Never submerge hoses in buckets, pools, tubs, or sinks.
 Always keep the end of the hose clear of contaminants.
 Never use hose-end spray attachments without a backflow prevention device.
 Install backflow prevention devices such as hose-bib vacuum breakers on all threaded faucets in your home.
 Install an approved backflow prevention assembly on your automatic irrigation system.
-Be sure to have the backflow prevention assembly on your lawn irrigation system tested once every 5 years, and after installation or whenever it is moved.
+Be sure to have the backflow irrigation system. ✓ Be sure to have the backflow prevention assembly on your lawn irrigation system tested once every year, and after installation or whenever it is moved.